Digital-Validation-Laboratory/pyvale/dev/dev_notes.md

 General
 - Allow user to specify sideset to locate sensors
 - Need to allow user to specify noise as a percentage of the sensor value like a COV
-- Add a sampling frequency to the sensor and allow interpolation between simulation time steps
 - Allow chaining/list of functions for sys/rand errors
 - Split systematic and random error handlers into own objects?